 The first step is to identify which frozen pension schemes you may have, who controls the funds, the fund value and the terms.
-Some independent financial advisers will source all this information on your behalf as part of a free pension review or there is a U.K. government website available that will at least trace pensions for you but it does not provide details of the terms or fund value.
+Some independent financial advisers will source all this information on your behalf as part of a free pension review.
+Alternatively, there is a U.K. government website available.
+This may be used to trace pensions but it does not provide details of the terms or fund value.

 Leave the frozen pension fund where it is

 It may be best, particularly when nearing retirement age, to leave the frozen pension scheme where it is.
 If it is an older scheme it may have valuable guaranteed benefits, there may be high exit charges and a new fund may not perform as well as the existing fund.